-- All PEI provider organizations are trained in referral processes, including for crisis services, outpatient treatment, other PEI programs, and how to document referrals per State regulations. - CAREs referrals are processed and assigned quickly, and letters are mailed to families to encourage them to follow through with referrals. - Program hired more Spanish-speaking Health Outreach workers in order to provide linguistic and culturally relevant interventions for Spanish-speaking families who have been referred. - Staff attend CFT meetings and maintain communication with referral sources, teachers, and other relevant individuals to ensure a continuum of care. - The program supervisor has also begun to triage cases to ensure families who are placed on a waiting list are informed and aware of the services CARES offers and the timeline for expected services.
+- All PEI provider organizations are trained in referral processes, including for crisis services, outpatient treatment, other PEI programs, and how to document referrals per State regulations. - CARES referrals are processed and assigned quickly.
+The referral process includes three phone contact attempts.
+If staff are unsuccessful in these attempts, a visit to the home is made, if appropriate.
+If all contact attempts are unsuccessful, a letter is sent to the home that includes contact information for the program.
+Collaboration with referral sources is ongoing. - Program hired more Spanish-speaking Mental Health Outreach workers in order to provide linguistic and culturally relevant interventions for Spanish-speaking families who have been referred. - Staff attend CFT meetings and maintain communication with referral sources, teachers, and other relevant individuals to ensure a continuum of care.